-If you're in New Orleans and looking to travel from the bustling, touristy French Quarter to the elegant Garden District to laid-back Carrollton and back again, you'll want to hop on the historic St. Charles Streetcar.
+If you're in New Orleans and looking to travel from the bustling, touristy French Quarter to the elegant Garden District to laid-back Carrollton and back again, hop on the historic St. Charles Streetcar.
 It's just about the best thing $1.25 can buy you in this day and age.
 The St. Charles Streetcar is one of five trolley lines in New Orleans, and it's the oldest continuously operating street railway in the world, opened in 1835.

 Where to Catch the Streetcar in the French Quarter

 Go to the corner of Canal Street and Carondelet Street (Carondelet is the same street as Bourbon; all streets change names when they cross Canal).
 The stop is on Carondelet, in front of the side windows of the Lady Foot Locker store that's right at the corner.
 You'll see the small yellow street sign marking it, and there's usually a group of people waiting right there.

 You can also catch the car at St. Charles Street and Common Street (Royal on the other side of Canal), the next stop on the line.